Skip to main content

 This article explains typical adjustments that are applied to a fund's NAV calculation to produce Adj.
 Nav.

-Written by Mark Hurley
+Written by Christian Lambert

-Updated over a week ago
+Updated over 3 years ago

 Jasper uses Unit Price to represent the value of a unit within a fund, calculate investor returns within the Jasper dashboard and set the base price bid and asks are tied to (within a range) on our secondary market.